trustedlogin/trustedlogin-connector/readme.txt

 By using TrustedLogin, you agree to the [TrustedLogin Terms of Service](https://www.trustedlogin.com/authorized-user-terms/).

+### What is the Privacy Policy?

+By using TrustedLogin, you agree to the [TrustedLogin Privacy Policy](https://www.trustedlogin.com/privacy-policy/).

 == Installation ==

 1. Upload this plugin to the `/wp-content/plugins/` directory